Home/Overview/Mannie Mac

 Key Features

-• $25B initial appropriation supports $200–250B in guaranteed lending
+• $25B initial appropriation → $250–310B guaranteed lending → $630–780B total investment (at 40% debt/equity)

-• Banks originate and underwrite loans; Mannie Mac and banks share risk
+• Banks originate and underwrite loans; Mannie Mac and banks share risk via waterfall loss structure (banks absorb first 5% of losses)

-• Tiered guarantees: working capital (70%), equipment (85%), expansion (80%)
+• Tiered guarantees calibrated to risk: working capital (70%), equipment (85%), expansion/growth (80%).
+Weighted average: 79.3%

-• Secondary market securitization enables capital recycling
+• Secondary market securitization enables capital recycling; generates ~$320M/yr in securitization and secondary market revenue

 §D